Ga door naar hoofdinhoud

 6. Updating macOS With OpenCore Guide #4: stap 6, afbeelding 1 van 1

-• Once the Apple Logo goes away, you will be greeted by Recovery OS.
+• Once the Apple Logo goes away, you will be greeted by Recovery OS (and maybe the Language Chooser if you happened to reset the NVRAM).

 7. Updating macOS With OpenCore Guide #4: stap 7, afbeelding 1 van 1